Last Updated on: 25th November 2023, 10:03 am

-It isn’t always easy to tell male and female parrots apart.
-While certain parrot species show color differences, others don’t.
-Sizes may be the same, and head shapes may be identical.
-Since parrots’ genitalia are internal, you can’t physically check for sexual differences.
+While some parrots have color differences, others don’t.
+Sizes can be the same, and head shapes may be identical.
+Since parrots’ genitalia are internal, you can’t check for differences.

-Physical differences between males and females exist in cockatiels, budgies, and ringneck parrots.
-These show in their feathers, markings, colors, nares, and head shapes.
-Macaws, pionus, and conure parrots show no differences between the sexes, so DNA testing or surgical sexing is necessary.
+Physical disparities between males and females exist in cockatiels, budgies, and ringneck parrots in their feathers, markings, colors, nares, and head shapes once they’re adults.

-As stated in the Journal of Avian Medicine and Surgery, 75% of all parrot species (the psittacine family) are sexually monomorphic.
+Some parrot species can have clear gender indicators, while others have none.
+According to the Journal of Avian Medicine and Surgery, 75% of parrot species are monomorphic.

-This means there’ i’s no identifiable difference between the sexes, excluding their genitalia.
-So, if your parrot doesn’t show any indicators of its gender, is sexing parrots impossible?
+There’s no identifiable difference between the sexes, excluding their genitalia.
+If a parrot shows no indicators of gender, is sexing parrots possible?

-Parrots have internal genitalia, and surgical sexing is the only procedure that enables visual identification of the organs.
-This procedure isn’t commonly performed as it risks mentally scarring young parrots.
+Parrots have internal genitalia.
+Surgical sexing is the only procedure that enables visual identification of the organs.
+This procedure is seldom performed because it can mentally damage juvenile parrots.

 Difference Between Male And Female Parrots

-So, what about parrots that have physical differences?
-There are around 400 living parrot species, each with unique traits and behaviors.
-On occasion, these can be used to parse males from females.
+There are more than 400 living parrot species, each with unique traits and behaviors.
+On occasion, these differences can be used to parse males from females.

-Depending on the species, males and females vary in these ways:
+Depending on the species, males and females vary in the following ways:

-Assessing a parrot based on these traits isn’t 100% accurate due to the traits:
+Assessing a parrot based on these traits isn’t 100% accurate for these reasons:

-- That may only appear once the parrot reaches sexual maturity
+- Some only emerge once the parrot reaches sexual maturity.

-Even sexually dimorphic parrots can look similar during their juvenile years, as they’ll only show dimorphic colors and patterns after they have molted their juvenile feathers.
+Even sexually dimorphic parrots can look similar during their juvenile years because they’ll only show dimorphic colors and patterns once they’ve molted their juvenile feathers.

-Nonetheless, you can make an assessment based on these indicators:
+You can make a reasoned assessment based on these indicators:

-Parakeets (also known as budgies) are kept in multi-bird enclosures, which makes knowing their sex important.
-Fortunately, once parakeets are 12 months old, it’s easy to tell males apart from females.
+Budgerigars are often kept in multi-bird enclosures, which makes knowing their sex important.
+Once parakeets are 12 months old, it’s easy to tell male budgies apart from females.

-Look at the cere at the top of the bird’s beak, which bulges around its nostrils.
-They’re colored according to the bird’s sex and readiness for mating season.
+Examine the cere at the top of the bird’s beak, which bulges around the nostrils.
+They’re colored based on the bird’s sex and readiness for the mating season.
 Here’s how:

-These colors darken during the breeding season, but the cere’s color may also signal illness.
-Color changes should be monitored, especially if females develop blue or males develop green ceres.
+These colors darken during the breeding season, but the cere’s color can also signify illness.

-Cockatiels have been bred to create morphs, which are mutations that change the patterns or colors of their feathers.
-This can make determining the sex of the cockatiel more difficult.
+Cockatiels have been bred to create morphs, which can make determining gender more difficult.

 Here’s how to identify females:

-- Body feathers are sometimes a darker grey
+- Body feathers are sometimes a darker gray.

 In contrast, male cockatiels have:

 Male cockatiels behave differently from female cockatiels.
-This can be a determining factor for some people, as males are more vocal with whistles and learned phrases.
+For example, males are more vocal.

 African Gray Parrots

-Males and females may look identical, but there are small details that allow you to determine the sex of an African grey parrot:
+Males and females look identical, but there are ways to determine the sex of an African gray parrot: